Fluid Compartments of the Body

 In patients without circulatory compromise, they should be treated with hypotonic solutions.

 If hypernatremia developed in hours, rapid correction at a rate of 1 mEq/L/h can be done with no risk of brain edema.
 However, if the time of development of hypernatremia is unknown, the rate of correction should be 0.5 mEq/L/h and the correction should not exceed 10–12 mEq/L in 24 hours to avoid brain edema.

 Disorders causing Hyponatremia

 (Serum Na < 136 mEq/L): it can be hyper-,hypo-, isotonic

-Hyperlipidemia, hyperproteinemia and hyperglycemia can cause a laboratory artifact as a result of decrease water component of the plasma, so it is needed to rule out the spurious hyponatremia at first.
+Hyperlipidemia, hyperproteinemia and hyperglycemia can cause a laboratory artifact as a result of a decreased water component of the plasma, so it is needed to rule out the spurious hyponatremia at first.

-It is classified according to volume status of the body into:
+It is classified according to the volume status of the body into: